13shivam/classic-q-interface/README.md

 5. Select and copy text from chat output using Ctrl+C or right-click

 ### Theme Switching
-*Dark and light mode toggle with 90s aesthetics*

 1. **Toggle Theme**: Click 🌙 button to switch to dark mode
 2. **Persistent Preference**: Theme choice is remembered across app restarts